tcoder-1/react-todo-app/README.md

 📝 To-Do React App
-    A To-Do List application built with React + Vite.
+- A To-Do List application built with React + Vite.
-    This project was created as a practice project for learning React basics like components, props, state, and event handling.
+- This project was created as a practice project for learning React basics like components, props, state, and event handling.

 💻 Features
-    ➕ Adds new tasks
+- ➕ Adds new tasks
-    ✅ Marks tasks as complete (line-through style)
+- ✅ Marks tasks as complete (line-through style)
-    ❌ Removes tasks from the list
+- ❌ Removes tasks from the list
-    🖼️ Minimal design with the use of CSS styling
+- 🖼️ Minimal design with the use of CSS styling

-Installation and Setup
+💻🔨Installation and Setup
 1. Clone the repo:
         git clone https://github.com/tcoder-1/react-todo-app.git
         cd react-todo-app